-All discrete inputs are connected to the control via field termination modules (FTMs).
-A FTM is used to terminate customer control wiring and distribute each input signal to all three kernels.
+All discrete inputs are connected to the control via discrete termination modules (DTMs).
+A DTM is used to terminate customer control wiring and distribute each input signal to all three kernels.
 After the control's kernels double exchange their input values and vote out any erroneous inputs, the Application Software Redundancy Manager then compares each kernel's voted result to select a value to be used within the application logic.
-Figure 2-3 is a graphical view of the control's discrete input architecture.
+Figure 2-4 is a graphical view of the control's discrete input architecture.

-Figure 2-3.
+Figure 2-4.
 Fault Tolerant Discrete Input

-A discrete input signal is determined to be faulty when it is determined to be different than the voted-good value used by the application.
+A discrete input signal is determined to be faulty when it is determined to be different then the voted-good value used by the application.
 If an input is determined to be faulty, the input is removed from the control's voting logic and an input channel alarm is issued.
 Once the input fault is corrected the alarm condition can be reset by issuing a control "Reset" command.